-With both shopping carts, you’ll definitely need to use 3rd party add ons and plugins for your shop.
+Due to the lack of “out of the box” functionality for both Shopify and WooCommerce, you will need to install 3rd party add ons and plugins for your shop.

-As I mentioned earlier, WooCommerce has the largest marketshare of any shopping cart in the world and Shopify isn’t that far behind.
-As a result, both Shopify and WooCommerce have enormous 3rd party plugin directories.
+WooCommerce has the largest marketshare of any shopping cart in the world and Shopify is not far behind.
+As a result, both Shopify and WooCommerce have large 3rd party plugin directories.

-In terms of sheer numbers, I believe that WooCommerce has significantly more extensions than Shopify mainly because WordPress is the most popular CMS in the world and currently powers over 30% of the web.
+In terms of sheer volume, WooCommerce has significantly more extensions than Shopify because WordPress is the most popular CMS in the world and powers over 30% of the web.

-Meanwhile, Shopify also has thousands of apps in its directory as well which cover practically every feature that you may want to add to your ecommerce store.
+Meanwhile, Shopify also has thousands of apps in their directory which covers practically every feature that you may want to add to your ecommerce store.

-In general, most ecommerce 3rd party developers write software for Shopify first and then support WooCommerce and the other carts later.
+In general, most ecommerce 3rd party developers write software for Shopify first and then support WooCommerce later.

 As a result, Shopify will often receive new functionality first.

-I will also say that the WooCommerce/Wordpress plugin world is like the wild wild west.
-Because anyone and their mother can create a WordPress plugin, there is a much wider range of quality in the WordPress plugin directory.
+Meanwhile, the WooCommerce/Wordpress plugin ecosystem is vast and filled with plugins that offer a variety of different features.
+Because anyone can create a WordPress plugin, there is a much wider range of quality in the WordPress plugin directory.